gspindles/mj-score-eval/README.md

 `Thirteen Orphans` hand does not count for `Concealed Hand`, `All Types`, nor `Mixed Greater Terminals`.

-#### 11.1 Thirteen Orphans : 十三么九 : 160
+#### 11.1 Thirteen Orphans : 十三么九 : 160 / 320 (13 waits)
 Among the 13 types of terminals and honors, the hand contains one pair of one type, and one tile each of the other 12 types.

-Note: although 13-way call is very rare, there is no distinction between the pure vs impure version scoring wise.
+Note: the hand scores 320 instead if it is a 13 wait situation where the pair of eye is not initially complete.

 Example:&ensp;![c1]![b1]![b9]![k1]![k9]![we]![ws]![ws]![ww]![wn]![dr]![dg]![dw]&ensp;_=> wait for ![c9] to complete pattern_